Forever4sleep/HeartHelper/README.md

 Inside the HeartHelper folder, open your terminal and type 'flask run'

 # How it works?
 This project is based on the open [Heart Attack Analysis & Prediction Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset).
-I used stacking to get the best accuracy score.
+I used stacking to get a better accuracy score.
 You can see dumped models in models/dumped_models.